ideal-lab5/Grants-Program/applications/cryptex.md

   </p>

   - **Encryption:** provides types and functions to encrypt and decrypt secrets.
 This functionality will rely on the wasm build of the [blind dkg library](#blind-dkg-library).
   - **VSS Client:** provides types and functions to interact with the protocol, some examples of such interactions are encryption key requests and secret sharing requests.
 We will build this with either polkadotjs or [Capi](https://github.com/paritytech/capi).
 It contains the calls needed to interact with the DKG pallet for key generation and the SNFT pallet for reencryption and for delegating decryption rights to other identities.
-This module also provides support for interacting with smart contracts (maybe with [use ink](https://github.com/paritytech/useink)).
+This module also provides support for interacting with smart contracts (maybe with [useink!](https://github.com/paritytech/useink)).
 We would also like to explore using a light client, and potentially delve into [mobile compatibility](https://github.com/paritytech/trappist-extra).
   - **Rules DSL:** a domain specific language to define/model access rules required to get access to  a shared secret.
 Once defined, rules are packaged/translated to smart contracts.
 In future versions we will build a graphic editor to define these rules using our DSL as building block.
 The following diagram shows a high-level conceptual design of this capability:

   <p align="center">